-The Compensation Committee held 13 minuted meetings in 2017 and in between has been in regular contact.
-The Committee's minutes were kept by the Board's former secretary, attorney Ingrid Westin Wallinder, up to and including the meeting on 5 September 2017, after which Ratos's general counsel took over the role of secretary.
+The Compensation Committee held 11 minuted meetings in 2018 and in between has been in regular contact.
+Ratos's General Counsel has taken the minutes of the Committee.
 The Compensation Committee provides continuous oral reports to the Board and submits proposals on issues that require a Board decision.
 Minutes are made available to all members of the Board.
 The CEO and senior executives normally participate in the meetings of the committee as rapporteur concerning certain issues.